pypa/twine/docs/index.rst

 ``twine check``
 ^^^^^^^^^^^^^^^

+Runs a series of checks on the given distribution files:

-Checks whether your distribution's long description will render correctly on PyPI.
+* Checks whether your distribution's long description will render correctly on PyPI.
+* Checks whether a license was specified.

 .. program-output:: twine check -h